NFDI4BIOIMAGE/training/_sources/content_types/video.md

 You can also watch the video in the browser on the I3D:bio website.

-Tags: NFDI4BioImage, research data management
+Tags: Nfdi4Bioimage, Research Data Management

-Content type: video
+Content type: Video

 [https://zenodo.org/record/7018929](https://zenodo.org/record/7018929)